microsoft/ivy/doc/proving.md

     proof
         apply congruence with d=t, r=t, X=Z, Y=n, f(N)=N+1

 Each of the above equations acts as a constraint on the assignment.
 That is, it must convert *d* to *t*, *r* to *t*, *X* to *Z* and so on.
 By giving such equations, we can narrow the possibilities down to just one assignment.
-We don't have to do this, however.
-We can also give a subset of the desired assignment, relying on Ivy's matching algorithm to fill in the rest.
+Alternatively, we can also give a subset of the desired assignment, relying on Ivy's matching algorithm to fill in the rest.

 It's also possible to write constraints that do not allow for any assignment.
 In this case, Ivy complains that the provided match is